uchicago-cs/cmsc22000/website/hw/hw3.rst

                point_distance(&p1, &p2));
     }

+Make sure to add/commit/push this file to your repository.

 We *could* create another Makefile where the ``BIN`` variable is set to ``point-distance``, or we could even edit our existing Makefile with an additional rule to build ``point-distance``.
 However,